Do Go On - 373 - The Star Wars Holiday Special

 I'm on the mic.

-All the other inductees in the club
+All the other inductees in the club are already standing around chanting the name of these two inductees.

-so are you ready
+So are you ready?

-the two inductees this week
+The two inductees this week.

-this is a strong start tonight
+Oh, this is a strong start tonight.

 Because it's strong.